 Answer: I participated in the 2016 MDA Lock-Up which raised funds for children with muscle-debilitating diseases.
-I also currently serve on my Church's Vestry, but I do not directly participate in any fund-raising activities.
-To my knowledge, I have not participated in any other fundraising activities with any political, social, community, or religious organizations since 2016.
+I also currently serve on the Board of the Spartanburg Little Theater, where I have assisted with our annual Gala which raises funds for the theater.
+I also served on my church's vestry from 2020-2023, but I did not directly participate in any fund-raising activities.
+To my knowledge, I have not participated in any other fund-raising activities with any political, social, community, or religious organizations since 2016.